Can You Refuse a DOT Inspection?

 What Takes Place After DOT Inspections?

 If the official finds that no violations have been committed, a CVSA decal will be affixed to the vehicle.
-This decal is valid for up to three months and serves as proof that both the driver and equipment have passed inspection.
-As long as this decal remains visible on the commercial motor vehicle, it should not be subject to further inspection unless there are signs of an issue.
-Please visit the link.
+This decal is valid for up to three months and proves that both the driver and equipment have passed inspection.
+As long as this decal remains visible on the commercial motor vehicle, it should not be subject to further review unless there are signs of an issue.

-If an officer finds something in violation of regulations but not so serious that it would be placed Out-of-Service, the vehicle can still continue to operate.
+If an officer finds something violating regulations but not so severe that it would be placed Out-of-Service, the vehicle can still continue to operate.
 However, the violations will still count against the carrier (or potentially the driver) and may affect CSA scores.
-The repairs must be made within 15 days of the inspection and a report must be signed by the carrier and sent to FMCSA confirming all repairs were completed on time.
-It is important to comply with these requirements in a timely manner to maintain your safety rating.
-Visit DOT Authority Package, Tips to prepare for 2022 DOT Week filings in minutes.
+The repairs must be made within 15 days of the inspection, and a report must be signed by the carrier and sent to FMCSA confirming all repairs were completed on time.
+Complying with these requirements promptly is critical to maintain your safety rating.
+Visit the DOT Authority Package, which contains tips to prepare for 2022 DOT Week filings in minutes.

-If a vehicle or driver is placed Out of Service (OOS), it means that they have committed a serious violation which poses a risk to other road users.
+If a vehicle or driver is placed Out of Service (OOS), it means that they have committed a severe violation that poses a risk to other road users.
 Until all violations have been rectified and recorded, the vehicle or driver cannot resume operations.
-Therefore, an OOS status should be taken seriously and addressed promptly in order to ensure the safety of everyone on the roads.
-Good safety practices are essential for keeping drivers and vehicles compliant with regulations.
+Therefore, an OOS status should be taken seriously and addressed promptly to ensure the safety of everyone on the roads.
+Sound safety practices are essential for keeping drivers and vehicles compliant with regulations.
 Taking action now will help you avoid costly penalties in the future!
-How to get Oregon Trip And Fuel Permit?
+How do you get an Oregon Trip And Fuel Permit?

 What Are the Most Common DOT Inspection Violations?

 A driver or commercial motor vehicle (CMV) can be placed out of service if any violations are found.
 This means another driver needs to come and take over the truck.
-To avoid putting your vehicles in violation, it is important to stay up-to-date with the most common violations and maintain the necessary documentation on hand.
-If a violation does occur, you can either repair it onsite or have it towed away.
+To avoid putting your vehicles in violation, it is crucial to stay up-to-date with the most common violations and maintain the necessary documentation on hand.
+If a breach occurs, you can repair it onsite or tow it away.
 Must visit FMCSA Hours of Service Suspended topics.

 Knowing these common violations can help drivers and carriers keep their vehicles in compliance, so no one gets put OOS unexpectedly.
 Common offenses committed by drivers include: